 Daniel Serra graduated in 1984 in Economics from the Autonomous University of Barcelona, and obtained a master in systems analysis and his PhD in the Whiting School of Engineering at Johns Hopkins University in 1989.
 He is actually professor of management in the department of Economics and business at the Universitat Pompeu Fabra (UPF).
 His fields of specialization are logistics and quantitative methods in management.
-He has more than 30 publications in international journals, such as European Journal of O.R., Computers and O.R., Journal of the Operational Research

-Society, Network and Spatial Economics, Journal of Regional Science, Geographical Analysis, Papers in Regional Science, among others.
+He has more than 30 publications in international journals, such as European Journal of O.R., Computers and O.R., Journal of the Operational Research Society, Network and Spatial Economics, Journal of Regional Science, Geographical Analysis, Papers in Regional Science, among others.
 He belongs to the editorial board of Geographical Analysis, International Journal of Regional Science, Supply Chain Practice, and International Journal of Operations Research and Information Systems.
 He has worked in consulting for several firms and institutions in the implementation of quantitative models for decision making.
 He has been vicerrector of the UPF from 2001 to 2013.
-Actually, he is the academic director of the school of Continuing Education at UPF.
+Actually, he is the Dean of the UPF Barcelona School of Management.